codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

   The Git repository referenced by the Restricted Git Source can house only manifests of Argo CD applications, Application sets, and Application Projects.

 * Deployment destinations
-  You can define the  synced to a Restricted Git Source can be deployed to destination clusters and namespaces defined by the Restricted Git Source.
+  The destination clusters and namespaces defined by the Restricted Git Source defines the deployment destinations allowed for applications.